 The yeast will swim through the water and eat the contents of the honey (mostly glucose [sugar]) while pooping out our favorite chemical, ethanol.
 Over time, the sugar content goes down while the alcohol [ethanol] and carbon dioxide content rises.

-It can take anywhere from weeks to months to ferment the honey and alcohol content can range anywhere from 8-18%.
+It can take anywhere from weeks to months to ferment the honey and alcohol content can range anywhere from 8-18% depending on the strain.
 Because honey has such a naturally high sugar content the beverage itself is still quite sweet.

-As rich and decadent as honey is, the low pH, high osmotic, and low concentration of essential nutrient and mineral content make it hard for the yeast to thrive, so many brewers will add additional yeast nutrients to their mix to keep their yeast healthy and hungry.
+As rich and decadent as honey is, the low pH, high osmotic, and low concentration of essential nutrient and mineral content make it hard for the yeast to thrive, so many brewers will add additional yeast nutrients, like a nitrogen source such as urea or yeast hulls, to their mix to keep their yeast healthy and hungry.

 Another problem brewers face is the unpredictability of working with live species.
 Various conditions can cause the yeast to slow down or die which could delay fermentation.

 The other issue is taste, finding the perfect flavors takes time to understand both your own palette and the rate of fermentation of the honey.
 The longer you ferment, the less sweet it will be and the more alcoholic the mead becomes.